 But, not only is his church bigger.

-At a local level, almost everyone that lives in Nauvoo is a Mormon – that means Joseph is the spiritual leader of an entire city.
+At a local level, almost everyone that lives in Nauvoo is a Latter-day Saint, or a member of Joseph’s Church – that means Joseph is the spiritual leader of an entire city.
 On top of it Joseph is Nauvoo’s mayor.
 So, he is the city’s governmental leader.